wgoode3/c-sharp-lectures/day-4-RPG-Hackathon.md

 1. Today we will break into teams of 4 - 5.<br>
 2. You will have until 3pm to finish the group activity, and then we will re-group to present our games.
-3. Please choose from the following 3 versions of the RPG game . . .
+3. Please choose from the following 3 themes of the RPG game . . .

 ### Rules: